tusen-ai/naive-ui/src/layout/demos/enUS/index.demo-entry.md

 The component is a bit complicated to use.
 But like a manual gear car, it worths a shot.

+If you are use version before v2.3.0, you may want to know about <n-a href="#Changes-After-v2.3.0">Changes After v2.3.0</n-a>.

 ## Demos

 ```demo